dhsearl/redux-feedback-loop-master/README.md

 I wanted to challenge myself and try a different input method than typing a number.
 [REACT INPUT RANGE ON GIT HUB](https://github.com/davidchin/react-input-range)

 ### Material Table
-I am very please at how well this worked for the admin page.
+I am very please at how well this worked for the Admin page.
 Material Table is a powerful tool and I will be digging into its feature set.
 Using Moment.js and Moment-Timezone, the date column works how an administrator that needs to sort feedback would want.
+[Material Table](https://material-table.com/)

 ## Screen Shots